domenic/restify-oauth2/README.md

 object indicating that so that your routes can check it later, e.g. `req.authenticated = true` or `req.username = lookupUsernameFrom(token)`.

+### Scope-Granting Hook

+Optionally, it is possible to limit the [scope][] of the issued tokens, so that you can implement an authorization system in your application in addition to simple authentication.

+#### `grantScopes(credentials, scopesRequested, req, cb)`

+This hook is called after the token has been granted by `authenticateToken`.
+In the client credentials flow, `credentials` will be `{ clientId, clientSecret, token }`; in the resource owner password credentials flow, it will be `{ clientId, clientSecret, username, password, token }`.
+In both cases, `scopesRequested` will be an array of the requested scopes.

+This hook can respond in several ways:

+* It can call back with `true` to grant all of the requested scopes.
+* It can call back with `false` to indicate that the requested scopes are invalid, unknown, or exceed the set of scopes that should be granted to the given credentials.
+* It can call back with an array to grant a different set of scopes.
+* It can call back with an error if there was some internal server error while granting scopes.

+In the cases of `false` or an internal server error, you should probably revoke the token before calling back, as the server will send the user an error response, instead of a successful token grant.

 ### Other Options

 The `hooks` hash is the only required option, but the following are also available for tweaking: